 In this post today I am going to discuss the possibility for burpees as being a cause of back pain

 As a Chiropractor, back pain is obviously a common problem that I treat.
-Intervertebral disc herniations and derrangements are often seen in my practise.
+Intervertebral disc herniations and derangements are often seen in my practice.
 The mechanism of injury is repetitive flexion (bending forward at the lower back) or flexion with rotation.

 It it best to make sure that the lumbar spine is kept neutral during the movement.
 The movement should be predominantly from the hips.
 If you can’t get down to a full squat then consider using a bench to put your hands on rather than on the floor.
 Improving core stability and increasing hip mobility is important.